her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### A

 **Acne**
-: Skin condition characterized by pimples, blackheads, and cysts, often hormonal in nature.
+: Skin condition chAaracterized by pimples, blackheads, and cysts, often hormonal in nature.

 **Amenorrhea**
 : Absence of menstrual periods, which can indicate various health conditions.